 DO I GET A MEDAL?

 For the longer races, yes, you get a medal.
-For some of the shorter ones, unfortunately due to the laws of economics and fiscal modelling, you do not get a medal.
+For some of the shorter ones, unfortunately due to the laws of economics and fiscal modelling, and advice we have received from Ross Garnaut, you do not get a medal.
 But we'll do you a nice certificate!
 Here's how it works:

 YES.
 You get to claim a special Multiday Madness medal IF you finish all mandatory events for MM.
-You must be present at the presentations on Monday, after the 2km Dash for Cash to collect your medal.
+You must be present at the presentations on Sunday to collect your medal.
 Please do not collect any medals at the finish of each run - they are only being handed out for those competing in singular events.

 King & Queen: